 Interested in becoming a Metal-Refining Furnace Operator and Tender?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

-Furnace Operators with little to no experience tend to make between $27700 and $34020 while the more experienced ones make over $50040 per year.
+Metal-Refining Furnace Operators with little to no experience tend to make between $25240 and $31820 while the more experienced ones can earn over $50670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Furnace Operator is to move to a higher paying state like NV.
-Right now, the highest paying states for Furnace Operators are NV, AL, NJ, VA and SC.
+One of the easiest ways to increase your salary as a Metal-Refining Furnace Operator and Tender is to move to a higher paying state like OR.
+Right now, the highest paying states for Metal-Refining Furnace Operators are OR, UT, NC, VA and NV.

-3 other factors that can increase your salary as A Furnace Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Metal-Refining Furnace Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Furnace Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Metal-Refining Furnace Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons